-The competition, which is open to all and will run throughout June, July and August, is designed to promote crucians as a species, to assist in the recognition of true crucians, to encourage more anglers to take up crucian fishing and to highlight the need to develop specific crucian waters.
+The competition, which is open to all and will run throughout July, August and September, is designed to promote crucians as a species, to assist in the recognition of true crucians, to encourage more anglers to take up crucian fishing and to highlight the need to develop specific crucian waters.

 Since its launch five years ago, the NCCP has inspired interest from all over the country with clubs and fishery owners creating a number of new, bespoke crucian fisheries.
 They were often helped by the Environment Agency’s fish farm at Calverton who increased their production of true crucians to support these stocking initiatives.
 Crucian production at Calverton between 2014 and 2018 saw a staggering total of 172,155 DNA-tested crucians stocked into 244 separate waters.

 The Angling Trust and Environment Agency now receive regular requests from angling clubs and fisheries for advice on how to set up new crucian waters or restore derelict pools to their former glory.
 Funding for this work is available through the Environment Agency Fisheries Improvement Programme, which is accessible via local EA Fisheries Officers.

 On the announcement of a fourth Catch a Crucian Photo Competition in 2019 James Champkin, Campaigns Officer for the Angling Trust, said: “It’s brilliant that we’ve been able to continue this popular competition into its fourth year.
 The National Crucian Conservation Project is a very rewarding initiative to be involved in and it’s fantastic to be receiving so many enquiries from angling clubs across the country that want to set up their own specialised crucian fisheries.
 It really does seem as though this endearing species now has a bright future.”